em3ndez/imposter/README.md

 Mock server is up and running
 ```

 Your mock server is now running!

-You can hit the URL [http://localhost:8080/users](http://localhost:8080/users) to see the mock response:
+Here Imposter provides HTTP responses to simulate an API that accepts users and returns a dynamic response containing the user ID from the request.

 ```shell
 $ curl -v -X PUT http://localhost:8080/users/alice